 If having less impact on the world we all share is something that concerns you, there are many ways to be more eco-conscious.
 Whether it’s staying longer in each place, using a more eco-friendly method of transport, or being selective about the products you buy and use, technology can help.

-These are ten of my favourite apps, sites, and products to help you cut down on waste and pollution, and have less impact on the environment when you travel.
+These are a bunch of my favorite apps, sites, and products to help you cut down on waste and pollution, and have less impact on the environment when you travel.

 WWF Footprint Calculator

-My personal favourite is the WWF Footprint Calculator, because it’s very simple to use and doesn’t require signing up before you begin.
+My personal favorite is the WWF Footprint Calculator because it’s very simple to use and doesn’t require signing up before you begin.
 The World Wide Fund for Nature (WWF) has been around since 1961, with the tagline “For a future where people and nature thrive.”
 Who doesn’t want that?

 The WWF calculator poses a range of questions about your lifestyle, including how far you’ve flown in the last year, and what your diet consists of.
 After completion, you’re given multiple suggestions for ways you can reduce your environmental footprint.

 My results were that my lifestyle is less damaging than the UK average but a lot higher than the world average.
 Suggestions I received were to eat more seasonal, local foods and buy second-hand clothing.
 Finding local thrift stores certainly sounds manageable.